zerobounce/zerobouncego/README.md

 ## Testing

 This package contains both unit tests and integration tests (which are excluded from the test suite).
-Unit test files are the one ending in "_test.go" (as go requires) and the integration tests are ending in ("_integration_t.go").
+Unit test files are the ones ending in "_test.go" (as go requires) and the integration tests are ending in ("_integration_t.go").

 In order to run the integration tests:
 - set appropriate `ZERO_BOUNCE_API_KEY` environment variable